acl-org/acl-anthology/hugo/content/info/ids.md

 In addition to paper identifiers, there are a number of other useful concepts.

 Volumes themselves also have identifiers.
-A volume identifier is formed by removing the paper Volumes can be accessed by
+A volume identifier is formed by removing the paper number and the delimiter, e.g., `2020.acl-main`.
+Volumes can be accessed via the same scheme for canonical pages used for papers, e.g., <https://aclanthology.org/2020.acl-main>.

+We also infer the presence of events.
+Each yearly entry for a venue creates an "events" page.
+This can be accessed using the year and venue code.
+For example, the ACL 2020 event is available at <https://aclanthology.org/eventes/acl-2020>.
+This page will include all volumes published under ACL, as well as any colocated events, such as workshops.

 ## Paper numbering